-The Lake Jackson Historical Association (LJHA) is a non-profit organization operating the Lake Jackson Historical Museum, Alden Dow Office Museum, and Abner Jackson Plantation Site.
-Our mission is to provide education relative to the history and culture of an area of Brazoria County, Texas known as Lake Jackson.
+The Lake Jackson Historical Association (LJHA) is a non-profit organization operating the Lake Jackson Historical Museum, Alden B. Dow Office Museum, and Jackson Plantation Historic Site.
+Our mission is to provide education relative to the history and culture of

 See for yourself the fully restored and recreated 1943 office Alden B. Dow used to design the city of Lake Jackson’s buildings and winding streets.
 One of the first buildings constructed in the city, it housed many of Lake Jackson’s firsts; including the post office, city hall, barbershop, and much more.